Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: Discussion

 where $n_\t{th}$ is the thermal occupation number of the mechanical oscillator, and $|\Omega-\Omega_\t{in}|$ is the detuning of the oscillator frequency from the frequency of the input field to the cavity.

-In practical terms, a decrease in imprecision is thus naively achieved through smaller cavity volume and a longer antenna (\cref{eq:gz}).
+In practical terms, a decrease in imprecision is thus naively achieved through a smaller cavity volume and a longer antenna (\cref{eq:gz}).
 However, there are other important technical restrictions that constrain the parameter space.
 One such restriction comes from factors that affect the electron damping.
 The damping rate, or conversely the quality factor of the electron oscillator, manifests itself as broadening of the inverted Lorentzian feature in \cref{fig:force_budget}, which is crucial to minimizing the imprecision of the electron motion.
 We find that the dominant source of damping in our proposed system is Ohmic loss due to image currents in the antenna, which naturally calls for reducing the antenna length and/or extending its cross-sectional area.
 Furthermore, reducing the cavity volume in general increases the cavity frequency, which subsequently requires an increased axial motional frequency of the electron.
-This is most conveniently achieved through smaller trap size, which, however, generally increases the impact of electric and magnetic force noise on the electron.
+This is most conveniently achieved through a smaller trap size, which, however, generally increases the impact of electric and magnetic force noise on the electron.
+It is for this reason that the most sensitive measurements, such as the electron magnetic moment \cite{odom_new_2006,hanneke_new_2008,hanneke_cavity_2011}, have so far been achieved in centimeter-scale Penning traps.
+In contrast, the small trapping volume is very crucial to our force-sensitive optomechanical coupling scheme, and hence this proposed setup requires novel technical development before it can be experimentally realized.

 Dynamical backaction damping is another important contribution to the electron damping rate.
 This damping mechanism essentially arises from the retardation in the interaction between the electron's motion and the cavity field \cite{Gabrielse85}.
 This effect is largest if the electron motion and the cavity are resonant.
 If the axial frequency of the electron is too close to resonance (i.e. less than the cavity linewidth), the cavity efficiently recycles the antenna radiation and thus amplifies its backaction on the electron.
 In the converse scenario, when the axial frequency is too far away from the cavity frequency (i.e. much more than the cavity linewidth), the antenna radiation into the cavity becomes less efficient and hence imprecision increases.
 This tradeoff can be very clearly seen in the broadband sensitivity curve in \cref{fig:force_budget}.